 The D1 Development Group's roots can be traced back to their youth hockey origins in New Jersey.
-Five of the six current members of the D1 Group grew up playing with one another, or against each other, in New Jersey AAA hockey.
+Four of the five current members of the D1 Development Group grew up playing with one another, or against each other, in New Jersey AAA hockey.
 They eventually would all go their separate ways following their Bantam years, but would get back together annually to play for their summer league team, The Rockets.

 Over the years, their friendships and hockey skills would grow until they found themselves all playing at Division 1 colleges across the nation.
 With all members earning college degrees, they had a wide variety of options following their university careers.
 Some went on to play hockey professionally, and others began building a strong foundation for their careers.
 Despite their different post-graduate ambitions, they made sure to reunite every year to play summer hockey for their hometown men's league team, The Rockets.